pwyq/blog/_includes/_about/en.md

 8. Finished *Friends* in two weeks; can't recall anything right now though.
 9. My longest underwater swimming distance nears 30 meters, created at middle school.
 But haven't got a chance to a swimming pool after that.
 10. My initial choice for college's major wasn't ECE; I changed that until I actually entered the school.
-11. I prefer listening/reading overing talking.
+11. I prefer listening/reading over talking.
 12. Top 3 professions I wanted to be at childhood: Agent (like Jason Bourne), Private Crime Detective, Linguist.
 13. I can spend whole day on Wikipedia.
 14. I rarely watch films or tv shows that related to magic or fantasy.